artkonekt/concord/docs/models.md

 Therefore another essential feature you want is to **be able to update the underlying modules in your application** without breaking your code.
 (Two words: [Semantic Versioning](http://semver.org/))

-From the Entities perspective our goal is to outsource basic functionality in modules, ie having basic versions of our *nouns* ready to be customized by the application.
+From the models (entities) perspective, our goal is to outsource basic functionality in modules, ie having basic versions of our *nouns* ready to be customized by the application.
 For this goal we need a well defined path for extending/overriding Eloquent model classes defined in *lower layers* (module).

-## Overriding Entites (Models)
+## Overriding Models

 [For tl;dr click here](#concords-solution)